 - It is estimated that there are 30,000-50,000 PSC patients in the United States.

 - PSC is often found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.
 Over 75 percent of PSC patients have ulcerative colitis.

 - PSC is also associated with other autoimmune diseases.

 Please share these videos to help bring awareness and understanding of this devastating disease.
 Whether you are a PSCer, friend, family member or health professional, you can help us spread the word!

-For PSC Awareness Day 2019, several folks from the PSC community, including the four below, answered the question, “What do you want people to know about primary sclerosing cholangitis (PSC)?”
+On a recent PSC Awareness Day, several folks from the PSC community, including the five below, answered the question, “What do you want people to know about primary sclerosing cholangitis (PSC)?”

 Share Information with Your NetworkThere are many ways to increase awareness for PSC.
 Help others become #PSCaware by learning how you can spread the word.

 FACTS ABOUT PSC TO SHARE ON SOCIAL MEDIA

 Complete your profile and join PSC Partners Seeking a Cure in advancing PSC research towards a cure.